 Add chicken thighs to a warmish skillet, let them take their time, and your patience will be rewarded with meat that’s never dry, skin that’s crunchier than a potato chip, and—if you ask me, this is the best part—lots of golden schmaltz.
 You could pour this into a jar and tuck it in the fridge for later.
 Or add vegetables right to the skillet for an all-in-one meal.

-Take radishes: Though these are often raw in salads, they love to be sautéed, becoming buttery tender and earthy sweet.
+Take radishes: Though these are often raw in salads, they love to be roasted or sautéed, becoming buttery tender and earthy sweet.
 Like beets and carrots, radishes are one ingredient that’s actually two ingredients, thanks to those leafy greens you may or may not have been throwing out.

 To balance all the richness, an immodest amount of vinegar comes in at the end.
 You want something with plenty of brightness and contrast (like white wine vinegar), just not so much personality that it distracts from the rest of the dish (like balsamic).
 This dish can be seamlessly scaled up to serve four; just double the quantities and use two skillets instead.–Emma Laperruque